-Jeff Spelmans and Niels Jespers will be attempting to climb Broad Peak and K2 this summer.
+Jeff Spelmans and Niels Jespers attempted to climb Broad Peak and K2 this summer.

 “When a dream becomes reality.”